 MUS 660.
-Instrumental Techniques and Materials (Strings).
+Instrumental Techniques and

+Materials (Strings).
 (3).
 A discussion and presentation of the methods used in string class, violin, viola, and cello teaching and private lessons and a study of the materials used in class teaching.
 Continued proficiency in actual performance by the student.
 MUS 661.
 Instrumental Techniques and Materials (Percussion).
 (3).
-A course designed for graduate students that will enable them to explore advanced techniques.
+A course designed for graduate students that will enable them to explore advanced techniques, methods, and materials related to all of the percussion instruments.